§ 48-3-606. Content of consent; mandatory provisions.

 (2) The name, date of birth, and permanent address, if any, and if none, the current mailing address, of the individual executing the consent.

 (3) The date of birth or the expected delivery date, the sex, and the name of the minor to be adopted, if known.
+A consent to adoption of a newborn minor may give the minor's name as "Baby [Last Name of Biological Mother]" or a similar designation.

 (4) That the individual executing the document is voluntarily consenting to the transfer of legal and physical custody to, and the adoption of the minor to be adopted by, the identified prospective adoptive parent.